bryanlimy/technical-interview/README.md

 many other sorting algorithms, such as merge sort.
 - Know that it halves the data set by the average continuously until all the information is sorted.

+#### Big O efficiency:
+- Best Case Sort: Merge Sort: O(n)
+- Average Case Sort: Merge Sort: O(n log n)
+- Worst Case Sort: Merge Sort: O(n^2)

+#### Merge Sort vs. Quicksort
+- Quicksort is likely faster in practice.
+- Merge Sort divides the set into the smallest possible groups immediately then reconstructs the incrementally as it sorts the groupings.
+- Quicksort continually divides the set by the average, until the set is recursively sorted.
 - Quicksort is significantly faster in practice than other O(nlogn) algorithms, because its inner loop can be efficiently implemented on most architectures, and in most real-world data, it is possible to make design choices that